skip to content

 • sell tobacco or e-cigarette products without a licence under the Act [s 6]

-• sell tobacco or e-cigarette products if the order has been placed by mail, telephone, fax, email, Internet or other electronic means [s 30(2)]
+• sell tobacco products if the order has been placed by mail, telephone, fax, email, internet or other electronic means [s 30(1)(e)]

 • provide free samples of tobacco or e-cigarette products [s 43] or provide prizes, gifts or other benefits in connection with the sale of tobacco or e-cigarette products [s 42]

-• sell tobacco or e-cigarette products though carrying trays [s 38], vending machines [s 37] or for e-cigarettes only through temporary sales outlets [s 37A].
+• sell tobacco products though carrying trays [s 38] or vending machines [s 37]

 Other drugs

-Under the Controlled Substances Act 1984 (SA) it is an offence to consume, possess, manufacture, sell or supply any controlled (an unlawful) drug.
-There are many other offences about the use and manufacture of drugs and even synthetic drugs and drug alternatives see more in the section on Drug Offences.
+Under the Controlled Substances Act 1984 (SA), it is an offence to consume, possess, manufacture, sell or supply any controlled (unlawful) drug.
+There are many other offences that relate to the use and manufacture of drugs, including synthetic drugs and drug alternatives.
+See more in the section on Drug Offences.

 Young offenders are dealt with differently to adults with regards to drug offences and possible sentencing options exist include informal or formal police cautions or Family Conferences (see Young offenders).
 However, the option of an expiation notice for a simple cannabis possession offence does not apply [s 45A(2)].

-Drug offences committed against children are taken very seriously and extremely heavy penalties can apply.
-The sale, supply or administration of a controlled drug to a child or in a school zone attracts a maximum penalty of $1 000 000 or life imprisonment or both [Controlled Substances Act 1984 (SA) ss 33F and 33G].
+Drug offences committed against children are taken very seriously and heavy penalties can apply.
+The sale, supply or administration of a controlled drug to a child or in a school zone attracts a maximum penalty of $1 million or life imprisonment or both [Controlled Substances Act 1984 (SA) ss 33F and 33G].

 See further our Drugs and the Law Factsheet.